December 11, 2021

 Last month, Apple terminated a senior engineer after she complained of harassment and other improprieties.
 I'm guessing O'Melveny played a role in that because a few days later, they sent Ms. Gjøvik the letter stating the basis for her termination.
 O'Melveny's letter was reportedly so "absurd" and "weak" that it caught the attention of reporters, and this matter turned into a front-page article (links one and two.)
 The tech website Gizmodo summarized the letter along with its faults

 I imagine Apple regrets this needless exacerbation and embarrassment.
 According to Menlo Staffing Partners, the technology sector has a 13.2% annual rate of employee attrition, and the average Apple employee works there for only two years before leaving.
-With 147,000 employees, Apple deals with a lot of departures, and you never hear of the vast majority of them because they were handled properly.
+So with 147,000 employees, Apple deals with a lot of departures, and you never hear of the vast majority of them because they were handled properly.

 But before you conclude that O'Melveny is upset about any of this, remember that its partners dream of lengthy litigation.
 Firms like O'Melveny compete with each other for a relatively small pool of what is called "premium work" (work for clients like Apple, the ones willing to pay biglaw's high billing rates.)
 They sit around hoping for a such clients to get sued because without such lawsuits, O'Melveny can't get to $2.5 million in annual profits per partner.